Niketin/visual3d/README.md

 # visual3d
 Just a school project.
-It visualize 3D-models that are in .stl (binary, no ASCII) format.
+It can visualize 3D-models that are in .stl (binary, no ASCII) format.

 Run as any SBT project.